antoinefalisse/predictsim_mtp/README.md

-# 3D Predictive Simulations of walking
+# 3D Predictive Simulations of Walking

 This repository contains code and data to generate predictive simulations of human walking as described in "Modeling toes contributes to realistic stance knee mechanics in three-dimensional predictive simulations of walking".
 The paper has been submitted for publication.